 I am grateful to the people who make an effort.
 Some get it right after the first time I correct them, others ask for guidance when they get stuck on certain syllables or forget it altogether.
 This call for the correct pronunciation of my name is not for them.
 It’s for the majority of the people I have encountered in my time at university who simply do not care to try.

 As an 18-year-old, fresh-faced, and new to the world, I was complacent in this matter.
 People mispronounced my name and I seldom corrected them.
 In fact, in a way, I actually encouraged them.
 “Call me whatever you want!”
+I feel that this is a burden many people of color take on – adjusting your own identity for the convenience of others.

 The act of renaming is not a new concept for South Africa.
 Like so many other things, the mispronunciation of names is rooted in colonization.
 Through white supremacy, the renaming of slaves was a convenience for colonizers, which stripped victims of their history and identity.